Bringing Back Butterflies

 We have several butterfly routes that pass through different habitats in the park including riparian, coastal sage scrub, and degraded landscapes dominated by non-native species.
 One particularly interesting route passes by a restoration project in the park.
 The restoration site known as “The Bowl” was converted to non-native grassland by years of cattle and sheep grazing, and is now being restored to native coastal sage scrub and native grassland through a multi-year experiment in partnership with Crystal Cove State Park, The Center for Environmental Biology at UC Irvine, and Crystal Cove Conservancy.
 By tracking butterfly populations over the course of this process, we can assess how well the restoration is working, and if it supports more native biodiversity as the restoration progresses.

 At the beginning of our butterfly monitoring program in 2017, and before restoration began, The Bowl route had two butterfly species present: non-native Cabbage Whites, and Sara Orangetips.
 These are the two species known to nectar on Black mustard, the dominant non-native plant species present in the area.
 Surveys with zero butterfly sightings were also common outside the short flowering period for black mustard.
-We now have two more years of butterfly data collected during the restoration process at The Bowl, and we want your help to analyze it!
-Head to the Butterfly Monitoring Environmental Challenge to learn more about the project and how you can help.
+We now have two more years of butterfly data collected during the restoration process at The Bowl.